113ll3/Ibmclouddocscli/reference/ibmcloud/cli_cf_services.md

 {:shortdesc: .shortdesc}
 {:tip: .tip}
 {:external: target="_blank" .external}
+{:deprecated: .deprecated}

-# Creating, deleting, and binding Cloud Foundry services
+# Creating, deleting, and binding Cloud Foundry services (ibmcloud service)
 {: #ibmcloud_commands_services}

-Use the following commands to manage the service offerings, service instances, service bindings, and keys for the {{site.data.keyword.Bluemix_notm}} Foundry service.
+Use the following commands to manage the service offerings, service instances, service bindings, and keys for Cloud Foundry services on {{site.data.keyword.Bluemix_notm}}.
 {: shortdesc}

+The `ibmcloud service` commands are deprecated.
+To work with Cloud Foundry services, use the [`ibmcloud cf service` commands](/docs/cli?topic=cloud-cli-ibmcloud_cli#ibmcloud_cf) instead.
+You can also use the [`ibmcloud resource` commands](/docs/cli?topic=cloud-cli-ibmcloud_commands_resource) to work with {{site.data.keyword.Bluemix_notm}} resources.
+{: deprecated}

 ## ibmcloud service offerings
 {: #ibmcloud_service_offerings}